OWASP/www-chapter-portland/tab_organization.md

 * Terry Tower - Mentorship Committee Chair
 * Chelsea Willis - Chapter Meeting Committee Chair
 * [Samuel Lemly](mailto:samuel.lemly@owasp.org) - Study Night Committee Co-Chair
-* [Allison Naaktgeboren](mailto:allison.naaktgeboren@owasp.org) - Study Night Committee Co-Chair
 * [Derek Hill](mailto:derek.hill@owasp.org)
 * [David Quisenberry](mailto:david.quisenberry@owasp.org)

 ## Chapter Meetings

 ### Purpose
-Our Chapter Meeting committee is responsible for cultivating venues and speakers for our monthly chapter meeting.
+Our Chapter Meeting Committee is responsible for cultivating venues and speakers for our monthly chapter meeting.

 ### Members
 * Chelsea Willis - Chair

 ### Opportunities
-If you are interested in speaking at a chapter meeting, having your company host one of our meetings, or helping out with this committee please email [david.quisenberry@owasp.org](mailto://david.quisenberry@owasp.org).
+If you are interested in speaking at a chapter meeting, having your company host one of our meetings, or helping out with this committee please email [brian.myers@owasp.org](mailto://brian.myers@owasp.org).

 ---